This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 - Front end build and integration for the agreed scope

-- PR based delivery with review points
+- PR-based delivery with review points

-- Basic docs and handover notes
+- Docs and handover notes

 - Accessibility and performance checks against agreed targets